-The episode entitled "Cradle Attraction" (a play on the title of the tragic story, "Fatal Attraction") is clearly a metaphor for a couple and their love life.
+The episode entitled "Cradle Attraction" (a play on the title of the thriller, "Fatal Attraction") is clearly a metaphor for a couple and their love life (or, to get even creepier, a SADOMASOCHISTIC couple's love-life).
 Chuckie and Megan discover that they love being mean to each other, and throughout the episode, that's how they show affection towards one another.
 Near the end of the episode, Chuckie goes to find Megan and "put a worm in her hair," but can't figure out where she went.
 He walks up behind her, and sees her poking another boy with a tree branch (which is how she first showed that she likes Chuckie).
 Chuckie is appalled and runs away, screaming "Megan, how could you?!" while Megan shouts "Wait, it's not what it looks like!"

 Phil even comments "You'd think if she was gonna pick on another kid, at least she'd stop picking on you first."
 So basically, to translate, Chuckie's girlfriend was sleeping around.